 4. I am comfortable with my comfort zone

 Wanderlust is a fleeting feeling.
 It boiled under my skin, and as time passed, it was quelled.
 Going abroad would have pushed me very, very far out of my comfort zone, and after some reflection, I realized I wasn’t ready.
 The homesickness would have been unbearable and would have made the experience more uncomfortable than it should be.
 Travelling abroad can be scary, and as deeply as they might want to, some people are not ready for it quite yet.
 Flying into another time zone meant flying out of my comfort zone.
 Truth be told, I just wasn’t ready.
 Time does change things, however, so remember that eventually you will be ready to push yourself forward into a new culture and a whole new world.

 5. There will always be time for travel.

 Traveling will always be possible.
 This is the biggest thing that comforted me when I couldn’t go abroad.
 There will always be time, what will waiting a few years do?
 By putting it off, I can travel the world with my best friends after we graduate and I am happy to say those plans are currently in motion.
 By waiting a little while, I can save up my money and focus on the trip of a lifetime without interrupting my on-campus college experience.
 Travelling abroad is often said to be the experience of a lifetime, but isn’t travelling by itself also the experience of a lifetime?
 Good things come to those who wait and the wait makes it more worth it.

-Traveling abroad is a common college experience that many people enjoy and treasure for a long time.
+Traveling abroad is a common college experience that many people enjoy and treasure for a long time, some may even have the opportunity to travel to the Phuket’s Best Private Pool Villas.
 However, sometimes things don’t work out, and it’s okay.
 Not going abroad is okay.
 College is an experience that you should enjoy and treasure, anyway, so don’t let a little travel bug stop you.
 There will always be another flight and another chance to travel the world.